truemark/example-otel-aws-lambda/README.md

 - **.NET** (C#)
 - **Java**

-All functions are deployed using AWS CDK and exposed via API Gateway for easy testing.
+All functions are deployed using AWS CDK and exposed via API Gateway HTTP API (v2) for easy testing.

 ## Project Structure